THE PROPHECY

 Brothers, I do not consider myself yet to have taken hold of it.
 But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.

-Develop a love affair with the Word of God.
+Having a love affair with the Word of God.

 Oh, give thanks to the LORD, for He is good!